Getting married? Here are 3 things to consider

 It’s not just the ambulance fees you have to keep in mind.
 While public hospital healthcare (including emergency treatment) is free to all Australian citizens and most permanent residents, if you need further treatment after your initial admission including rehabilitation, specialist appointments or surgery, that’s when the costs (and potential waiting times) could quickly add up.

 nib offers extra protection against the unexpected with the Accidental Injury Benefit.
-If you’re an nib member and you seek treatment within 24 hours of an accident at a hospital emergency department, you’ll receive benefits in-line with our best level of hospital cover for the following 90 days.2
+If you’re an nib member and you seek treatment within 72 hours of an accident at a hospital emergency department, or with a medical practitioner like a GP, you’ll receive benefits in-line with our best level of hospital cover for the following 90 days.2

 With nib, there’s no need to be caught out by the cost of an expensive ride.
 We believe health cover should be simple, smart and value for money; so, we offer a range of policies that cover emergency ambulance.
 Regardless of where you're from, the last thing you want to worry about in an emergency situation is the cost of your trip.